ibm-cloud-docs/vpc/par-creating.md

 If the VPC is deleted while it is bound to a public address range, the address range continues to exist and can be bound later to a different VPC in any availability zone.
 {: tip}

-You can create public address ranges with the console, CLI, and API.
+You can create public address ranges with the console, CLI, API, and Terraform.

 ## Before you begin
 {: #par-before-you-begin}

 Make sure to review [planning considerations](/docs/vpc?topic=vpc-about-par#par-planning) for public address ranges.

-## Creating a public access range in the console
+## Creating public address ranges in the console
 {: #par-creating-ui}
 {: ui}

-To create a public access range in the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create public address ranges in the {{site.data.keyword.cloud_notm}} console, follow these steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Public Address Ranges**.
 The Public Address Ranges for VPC page appears.
 1. Click **Create** to go to the provisioning page.